sportsdunia logo

 Mikel Arteta (Image Credit: X / @Arsenal)

 Although Arteta has won only the FA Cup since his arrival and has not won the League or the UCL with Arsenal, his influence and effect are commendable.
 Arteta, who used to be Pep Guardiola’s assistant manager, has learned a lot from his teacher and is implementing it efficiently.
-As of the 2024-2025 season, The Gunners are second in the Premier League and got knocked out by PSG in the knockout rounds of the UEFA Champions League.
-His growing media presence and lack of major endorsements still position him as a rising star in football management.
+In the 2024-2025 Premier League season, Arsenal, managed by Mikel Arteta, finished second in the league table and were eliminated by PSG in the knockout rounds of the UEFA Champions League.

 Current ClubTenureAnnual SalaryTotal Contract Worth